Sommer Ray Goes Braless In A Dress & Reveals A Piercing

 The model’s makeup consisted of shimmery eyeshadow and black eyeliner on her upper and lower lids.
 She wore a small necklace, along with a gold bracelet.

-There was one photo, later on in the set, which revealed the outfit from further away.
+There was one photo in the set that revealed the outfit from further away.
 The ensemble featured a thin, black-and-white graphic on the midriff, along with white panels on the front sides.

 The update was liked over 390,000 times, and plenty of people raved about the photos in the comments section.